How & Why to Teach English in Japan in 2026

 Yet, where you teach determines how much you’ll earn.
 This is true of both the organization and the city.

 Your experience and qualifications matter the most.
-How you perform during a job interview will decide your position along that salary scale.
+How you perform in a job interview will determine your position on that salary scale.

 4. A unique personal and professional experience

 Teaching in Japan, in particular, has many notable advantages.
-ESL teachers display initiative, flexibility, and cultural awareness.
-And also ambition in teaching English in a new culture.
+ESL teachers display initiative, flexibility, cultural awareness, and ambition in teaching English in a new culture.

 The experience confirms to employers how comfortable you are teaching and living outside your comfort zone.
-Also, it highlights your cultural sensitivity and adaptability.
+It also highlights your cultural sensitivity and adaptability.

 You’ll also meet many new friends teaching in a constantly changing and fascinating country.

-The number of Japanese people interested in learning English makes it possible to offer many teaching options.
+The number of Japanese people interested in learning English enables us to offer a wide range of teaching options.
 Whether it’s an international school in a big city or a public school in a rural village, you can gain valuable experience anywhere.

 Interacting with your students will give you a unique insight into modern Japanese society.
 And this is irrespective of where you choose to work.